The Amazing Tales of Princess Amelia

 “And you say that’s for me?
 Ha!
 Ok I’m going, I’m going.
 Be careful ok?”
 Amelia yelled running out and slamming shut the outside door of the tower.
 She stood there shivering a little. “please be careful” she whispered to herself and then heard clamouring footsteps and yelling coming up the tower stairs. “oh no” she thought.
 She knew that there would be big trouble if Mummy and Daddy thought that she was exposed to any danger.
 She opened the door again and rushed inside, closing it quickly behind her.
 At that moment the sound from the pulsing object stopped, as Grandpa trapped in inside the dome and lowered it down to his workbench.
-A few seconds later the door crashed open and two guards stood in the doorway dumbfounded.
+A few seconds later the door crashed open and two guards stood in the doorway looking stern but dumbfounded.
 Shortly afterwards King Jay pushed his way past them and asked what on earth that noise was?

 “I was just testing some annoying noises son” Grandpa Ant said cheekily but Amelia could see that he was nervous, having exposed her to potential danger.

 “Um Dad, it made such a loud annoying noise” she stammered, looking quickly at Grandpa “ that I’m afraid I dropped it out the window into the moat.
 So sorry again Grandpa” she cried running over and giving him a hug.

 “Sorry son, I didn’t know it would make such a racket.
 I’ll let you know next time I do a similar experiment” explained Ant with an inner sigh of relief and full of wonder at Amelia’s quick thinking.